LOOP115/MrLfD_Hub/README.md

 This is a central repository for resources and documentation for **XRFranka**.

+XRFranka is an application for the Meta Quest 3 that works with the Franka Emika Panda.
+It offers features such as teleoperation and visualisation of robot status.
+You can view the demos [here](https://www.youtube.com/watch?v=FrHReF052ss&list=PLGZ6M30GmbVPnrU4zVaIsvYRqLYsf4KVH&index=11).

 Before use, please follow the instructions provided in the [XRFranka ROS2](https://github.com/LOOP115/xrfranka_ros2) and [XRFranka Meta](https://github.com/LOOP115/XRFranka_Meta) repositories.

 <br>